entando/entando-components/plugins/entando-plugin-jpkiebpm/react-widgets/bpm-task-details/README.md

 ### `npm run build`

+If the node_modules folder is not present before build run

+### `npm install`

-After that the main.js file will be created in the folder /build/static/js/
+After that the main.js file will be created in the folder `/build/static/js/`

 ## Copy the react widget to the kie plugin

-After theebuild of the new version of the widget you can copy the main.js file from /build/static/js/ in the folder below: entando-components/plugins/entando-plugin-jpkiebpm/src/main/webapp/resources/plugins/jpkiebpm/static/js/react-resources/WIDGET_NAME_FOLDER and your version of the react widget is now available
+After theebuild of the new version of the widget you can copy the main.js file from /build/static/js/ in the folder below:
+`entando-components/plugins/entando-plugin-jpkiebpm/src/main/webapp/resources/plugins/jpkiebpm/static/js/react-resources/WIDGET_NAME_FOLDER`
+and your version of the react widget is now available

 ## Rebuild the kie plugin
-Rebuild the kie plugin runnning 'mvn clean install' in the kie plugin main folder entando-components/plugins/entando-plugin-jpkiebpm/
+Rebuild the kie plugin runnning 'mvn clean install' in the kie plugin main folder `entando-components/plugins/entando-plugin-jpkiebpm/`

 ## Reload your application
-To see the changes on your plugin you have to reload your webapp
+To see the changes on the kie plugin you need to reload your webapp